Kayden’s Law in memory of 7-year-old would reform Pennsylvania’s child custody statute

 Her mom Kathy Sherlock has advocated tirelessly for legislation that would protect other kids from a similar fate.

-“The tragedy of Hayden is so horrific but it happens to other children and what we’re hoping to do is break that cycle,” Sen. Lisa Baker, a co-sponsor of the bill said.
+“The tragedy of Kayden is so horrific but it happens to other children and what we’re hoping to do is break that cycle,” Sen. Lisa Baker, a co-sponsor of the bill said.

 Kayden’s Law would do this by adding restrictions on visitation if there is a known risk or history of abuse.